Chantaburi

 I would say the majority of people here don't speak English enough to get an order correct or even have a small talk conversation.
 Learning Thai helps a lot, even if you just speak the bare minimum.
 Brush up on your Thai and it will go along way with the locals.

-There aren't many of us here for the size of the city and considering how many schools there are in Chan as well, which is a shame as I find its hard meeting new people.
-I just wish there was a bigger expat community.
+There aren't many foreigners considering the size of the city and considering how many schools there are in Chan as well, which is a shame as it's hard meeting new people.
+A bigger expat community would be nice (depending on your outlook)

 Getting to Bangkok can be a bit of a bind if you need to go (a round-trip can take eight hours depending on the traffic) and there isn't much to do in Chantaburi if you are not willing to get out and meet people.